| Home |

 Cage: substrate use

-use: typical postures and locomotion. a: sitting on top of the
+and locomotion. a: sitting on top of the substrate

-with both feet attached to the substrate, are frequent. d: walking
+postures, with both feet attached to the substrate, are

-bipedal stand allows use of the hands for handling of objects.
-The animal
+stand allows use of the hands for handling of objects.
+The

-pictured here clearly disliked standing upright on a horizontal board without
+animal pictured here clearly disliked standing upright on a

-for distant branches or prey. f, g: "bridging" over substrate gaps.
+distant branches or prey. f, g: "bridging" over

-grip (h).
-When climbing up and down large trunks (i), the animals need
+climbing up and down large trunks (i), the animals need a rough

 Preliminary